ashmistalin/JAVA_FULL_STACK./README.md

 # JAVA_FULL_STACK.
-Java full stack assignment 1 - Ashmi.S
+Java full stack assignment 1
+Submitted by : ASHMI.S
+Register number : 212221040021
+Department : Computer Science and Engineering.

 # 1)Write a Java program to print the sum, multiply, subtract, divide and remainder of two numbers.